Supervised-Learning-Aided Communication Framework for MIMO Systems with Low-Resolution ADCs: Supervised-Learning-Aided Successive-Interference-Cancellation

-As seen in Algorithm~\ref{alg:DetermineI}, in Steps~1$\sim$3, the receiver sets an index that has the maximum channel norm as the first element of $\mathcal{I}^{(1)}$.
-In Steps~4$\sim$7, the receiver finds the index $k^{\star}$ that produces the maximum correlation value with the previously selected channel vectors; then the receiver updates set $\mathcal{I}^{(1)}$ by adding $k^{\star}$ to an element.
-Steps~4$\sim$7 are repeated for $N_{\rm t,1}{-}1$ times.
-From Algorithm~\ref{alg:DetermineI}, the receiver obtains the two sub-matrices, each associated with ${\bf x}^{(u)}$ for $u\in\{1,2\}$ as follows:
+In Step 3, the proposed algorithm selects the column index in $\mathcal{I}^{(2)}$ that maximizes the chordal distance between two subspaces spanned by the column vectors corresponding to $\mathcal{I}^{(1)}\cup \{k\}$ and $\mathcal{I}^{(2)}\setminus\{k\}$, respectively.
+Then in Step 4, the proposed algorithm adds the selected index to the set $\mathcal{I}^{(1)}$, while discarding the selected index from the set $\mathcal{I}^{(2)}$.
+Steps~3$\sim$4 are repeated for $N_{\rm t,1}$ times.
+From Algorithm~\ref{alg:DetermineI}, the receiver obtains the two sub-matrices, each associated with the $u$th subvector as follows: